ALEKS Math Assessment Overview

 Retesting & Accessing Prep and Learning Module

 Utilizing the ALEKS "Prep and Learning Module" is critical to improving your ALEKS assessment score and course placement.
-It is also necessary in order to retaking ALEKS in the Testing Center.
+It is also necessary in order to retake ALEKS in the Testing Center.
 Information within the modules has been personalized to your strengths and weaknesses so you can improve upon specific topics found on the ALEKS assessment.
 Once you've logged into ALEKS:

 - Find the section entitled "Improve Your Knowledge in a Prep and Learning Module" and click the "Start" button located within that section.